 The program is open to applicants of all nationalities, regardless of residency or citizenship status in Canada.
-We recommend applicants who live outside of Canada live in a time zone in which they can ensure they can join live online discussions and video chats to facilitate group work.
+Applicants who live in a time zone significantly different from Pacific Standard Time (UTC -7) should carefully consider if they can commit to regularly attending mandatory synchronous session and collaborating remotely with peers.